 T. Rowe Price funds that have year-end distributions will declare them on various dates in December.
 Please check the declaration/record dates on our Dividend Distributions page.
 Anyone owning shares at the close of business on these dates will receive the distribution.
 Except for investments held in tax-deferred accounts, such as IRAs, investors holding shares on the record date will have to report the distribution amounts on their tax returns.
 Although the income generated by municipal bond funds is free of federal and possibly state and local taxes, any capital gains paid by these funds are subject to federal and, usually, state and local taxes.
 If you invest after the record date, you will not receive year-end distributions.

 We provide preliminary estimates of the dividends and net capital gains that T. Rowe Price funds expect to distribute based on information currently available on our Dividend Distributions page.
 You may view amounts in mid-November for updated estimates and in December for final distribution amounts.

-T. Rowe Price provides shareholders various tax form packages and offers tools for dealing with the tax consequences of investments.
-For additional information about taxes, visit the Tax Planning section for tax calculators, tax planning worksheets, and tax consideration guides.
+T. Rowe Price provides shareholders various tax form packages and provides information about the tax consequences of investments.
+For additional information about taxes, visit the Tax Planning section.

 Opening a new account:

 To open a mutual fund or Brokerage account or to request a prospectus or summary prospectus for any T. Rowe Price fund, please call 800-225-5132; each includes investment objectives, risks, fees, expenses, and other information that you should read and consider carefully before investing.

 For questions related to existing accounts, please call: